mui/material-ui/docs/data/material/guides/right-to-left/right-to-left.md

 }
 ```

-For more information on the plugin, head to the [plugin README](https://github.com/alitaheri/jss-rtl).
-**Note**: Internally, withStyles is using this JSS plugin when `direction: 'rtl'` is set on the theme.

-## Demo

-_Use the direction toggle button on the top right corner to flip the whole documentation_

-{{"demo": "Direction.js"}}

-## Opting out of rtl transformation
+## Locally opting out of rtl

+To opt out of right-to-left text in specific and local instances, follow the guides below for your styled engine.

 ### Emotion & styled-components

-You have to use the template literal syntax and add the `/* @noflip */` directive before the rule or property for which you want to disable right-to-left styles.
+Use the template literal syntax and add the `/* @noflip */` directive before the rule or property for which you want to turn off the right-to-left styles.

 ```jsx
 const AffectedText = styled('div')`